-One recent prospective study reported pregnancy outcomes in women with RPL (\geq 2 PLs) and uterine malformations.
+A prospective study reported pregnancy outcomes in women with RPL ( $\geq$ 2 PLs) and uterine malformations.
 Of the 124 women with a septate uterus, 109 underwent surgery.
 In women that achieved pregnancy, 78 of 96 (81.3%) women treated with surgery and 8 of 13 (61.5%) women without surgery delivered a live born at the first pregnancy after examination (Sugiura-Ogasawara et al., 2015).
 There were no significant differences in preterm birth, low birth weight or caesarean section.
-Another prospective study reported a higher rate of pregnancies in women with RPL and septate uterus undergoing hysteroscopic resection (n=46) as compared to those that elected expectant management (n=32) (80.4% vs 56.3%; p<0.005).
-The miscarriage rate was 21.6% and 50.0%, respectively for surgery and EM (p<0.005) (Pang et al., 2011).

 Non-controlled and observational studies have suggested a beneficial effect of surgery (Homer et al., 2000) but are biased by comparing miscarriage rates before and after treatment.
 Furthermore, most of them describe women with RPL as a small subgroup.
 One of the largest study on 63 women with RPL and septate uterus reported a decrease in the miscarriage rate from 90% to 10-20% after surgery (Porcu et al., 2000).
-A few studies have also reported on the live birth rate, and found an increase after surgery (Choe and Baggish, 1992, Valli et al., 2004, Giacomucci et al., 2011, Ghahiry et al., 2014).